Mallett Antiques: Mallett Inc, New York

+Expansion since 2006

-Since 2006, Mallett has quickly expanded and established three new and distinct companies, James Harvey British Art, Meta and Hatfields Restoration.
+Since 2006, Mallett expanded further and established three new and distinct companies, James Harvey British Art, Meta and Hatfields Restoration.

 James Harvey British Art

-Now operates from 15 Langton Street, Chelsea, SW10.
+Operated for several years from 2006 from 15 Langton Street, Chelsea, SW10.
 The gallery is dedicated to promoting British Artists from the 17th century to the present day.
 With an emphasis on the less established names of the eighteenth and nineteenth centuries, the gallery will also promote traditional figurative contemporary art.

 Meta

 Meta has commissioned designers, including Asymptote Architecture, Hani Rashid and Lise Anne Couture, Edward Barber & Jay Osgerby, Tord Boontje, Matali Crasset and Wales & Wales to create contemporary objects and furniture.

 Hatfields Restoration

 In 2007 Mallett merged with Hatfields and took over premises in London on Clapham High Street.
 Scholars House is a late 18th century building from which the company is developing a range of restoration services.
 Hatfields has a history which dates back to 1834 when the original Hatfield family established the firm.
 Initially founded to produce miniature frames, the company expanded to include furniture workshops, restoring and conserving furniture and works of art for Royalty, private and museum collections throughout the world.
 In the 1930s the company noted on its letterhead that it had warrants from Queen Victoria, The Prince of Wales & King Edward VII.
+They worked extensively at Buckingham Palace for Queen Mary, adding gilt bronze plinths to the base of Sevres vases, so that the relatively small scale of the vases would appear more substantial in the setting of the State Rooms.